krypt0k1/Pen_Testing_Live_Targets-Project/README.md

 How to document and recreate this exploit:

-1. First visit https://104.198.208.81/blue/public/staff/login.php and login using the pperson credentials.
+1. First visit https://104.198.208.81/blue/public/staff/login.php and log in using the pperson credentials.
 2. Then head on over to URL https://104.198.208.81/blue/public/salesperson.php?id=1
 3. Using BurpSuite, GET request file as a TXT file.
 We will feed this information to a tool called SQLMap with the following parameter: sqlmap -r /home/kali/sqlmal-dev/request.txt -a (the -a parameter will return EVERYTHING, at times not recommended)
 4. SQLMap detects a vulnerability in the 'id=' field and provides us with three SQL injections: